History of Asbestos, Pt. 2: Asbestos in the Middle Ages

 In the 11th century, knights and soldiers from all over Christian Europe marched on the Byzantine Empire to reclaim the holy lands then occupied by Muslim forces.
 Some of those armies had a new weapon called a trebuchet, a large catapult that could fling missiles over the walls of besieged cities and castles.

-According to some reports, in the year 1095, French, German and Italian knights used a trebuchet to hurl flaming bags of tar wrapped in asbestos.
-It’s likely the asbestos cloth was used to contain the fire until the impact splattered flaming tar over any enemies or buildings in the bags’ paths.
+According to some reports, in the year 1095, French, German, and Italian knights used a trebuchet to hurl flaming bags of tar wrapped in asbestos.
+It’s likely the asbestos cloth was used to contain the fire until the impact splattered flaming tar over any enemies or buildings in the path of the bags.

 At this point, the carcinogenic nature of asbestos still wasn’t well known.
 However, its use in siege weaponry offered a frightening foreshadowing of the lives asbestos exposure would later take.